EdwardStables/EdwardStables/README.md

 I'm Ed (or Edward, just not Eddie), a hardware engineer working at Imagination Technologies.

+That profile picture is my dog Kagi.
+He's incredibly lazy and fantatastic foot warmer.

 My Github contains a few personal projects, mostly for learning new technologies and ideas, and a bunch of university projects.

 I'm currently working on a few things: